vdhan/an-expansion/README.md

 - Skills:
   - Archery: Archery also casts Precision at battle opening for 10/25/50 rounds
   - Armorer: Armorer also casts Stone Skin at battle opening for 10/25/50 rounds
-  - Eagle Eye: Eagle Eye also increases enemies spell cost by 1/2/3
+  - Eagle Eye: Eagle Eye now gives your hero a 60%/80%/100% chance to learn up to 2nd/3rd/4th level spell used in combat and increases enemies spell cost by 1 per level
   - Leadership: Leadership also casts Mirth at battle opening for 10/25/50 rounds and increases attack by 1/2/3
   - Learning: Learning also gains additional 5% earned experience per level
   - Luck: Luck also casts Fortune at battle opening for 10/25/50 rounds and increases defence by 1/2/3